-Degree and Diploma Requirements
+Degree, Diploma and Certificate Requirements

-Mitchell Technical Institute awards one-year Diplomas, two-year Diplomas and Associate of Applied Science Degrees.
+Mitchell Technical Institute awards Certificates, one-year Diplomas, two-year Diplomas and Associate of Applied Science Degrees.
 Specific program requirements and course sequences are described by program.
 It is the responsibility of each student to monitor his or her academic progress.
 The student is expected to know the graduation requirements pertinent to his or her program, to be cognizant of his or her grade point average, to make appropriate elective course selections and to add/drop courses to best facilitate attainment of his or her educational goals.
 To assist in making these important decisions, students should consult with their academic advisors.
-To earn a Diploma or AAS Degree, students must:
+To earn a Certificate, Diploma or AAS Degree, students must:

 - 1. Complete the requirements of each program as specified in the current MTI General Catalog.

 - 2. Achieve a minimum cumulative grade point average of 2.00 (C).

 - 3. Have on file an official high school transcript or high school equivalency certificate.

-- 4. File a Request to Graduate form with the Registrar's office.
+- 4. File a Request to Graduate form with the Registrar's Office.

-- Complete the General Education requirements as defined by the program of study's curriculum:
+- Complete the General Education requirements as defined by the program of study's curriculum: A. Certificate

+- No general education requirements

-- A. Diploma Requirements
+- B. Diploma Requirements

 - 1. 3.0 credits in English

 - 2. 3.0 credits in computer literacy

 - 3. 3.0 credits in mathematics

 - 4. 1.0 credit in Student Success

-- B. Associate of Applied Science Degree Requirements
+- C. Associate of Applied Science Degree Requirements

 - 1. 3.0 credits in English

 - 2. 3.0 credits in computer literacy

 - 3. 3.0 credits in mathematics

 - 4. 3.0 credits in behavioral science

 - 5. 3.0 credits in social science

 - 6. 1.0 credit in Student Success

 - 6. Complete at least 50% of coursework at MTI.

 Students are required to fulfill all financial obligations to MTI.
-Diplomas and transcripts will be held until financial obligations are fulfilled.
+Certificates, diplomas and transcripts will be held until financial obligations are fulfilled.